 Now available for purchase on Amazon

 - CAMARO GIBSON: Female, late 30's any race or ethnicity.
 Camaro loves three things in this life: strawberry glazed donuts from Dunkin Donuts, her daddy, and his 1967 Chevy Camaro.
 She got an engine for a heart and oil for blood.
 Don’t try to change her.
 Stubborn as all Hell, just like her daddy.

-- LUCY “LUCKY” WELLS: Female, 25-years-old, any race or ethnicity.
+- LUCY “LUCKY” WELLS: Female, late 20's, any race or ethnicity.
 Sergeant in the U.S. Marine Corps.
 Confident cause she knows her shit, but still “lost” in the way every twenty-something is lost.
 You give her an inch, she’ll take hundred miles cause she is just that good.

-- ASTON GIBSON: Female, 34-years-old, any race or ethnicity.
-Camaro’s younger sister and night shift RN.
+- ASTON GIBSON: Female, mid 30's, any race or ethnicity.
+Camaro’s cousin on government papers, but to the family (where it counts) they are sisters.
+Aston is a night shift RN and taking classes to become a nurse practitioner.
 Used to be a wild child when she was younger, still is at heart.
 She got a mouth and a temper that goes from 0 to 60 in three seconds flat.

 - Staged reading at the Chameleon Theatre Circle New Play Festival: Bloomington, MN (Nov 2018

 - Staged reading at the Players Club of Swarthmore New Play Festival: Swarthmore, PA (July 2018)